A Nude Woman Doing Her Hair Before a Mirror: Interpretation and analysis

+Reception

+The painting is now part of the Hirschsprung Collection, where it is on the list of the museum's 20 main works.
+The museum's former director, Marianne Saabye, has called it "one of the most internationally famous Danish works of art".
+Others who have rated the work of art highly are Hans Edvard Nørregård-Nielsen, who considers it one of the period's Danish masterpieces, and Uwe Max Jensen has called it "the most popular Golden Age painting in existence and one of the masterpieces of Danish painting".
 The travel guide The Rough Guide to Copenhagen mentions the painting as one amongst four paintings in the book's description of the Hirschsprung Collection.

-Sally Henrique's much lesser known painting with the same motif as Eckersberg's painting was sold at Bruun Rasmussen Art Auctions for DKK 520,000 in 2002.
+Sally Henriques' much lesser known painting with the same motif as Eckersberg's painting was sold at Bruun Rasmussen Art Auctions for DKK 520,000 in 2002.
 The auction house wrote a few years later that Eckersberg's painting was "not only Eckersberg's most famous nude model study, but one of the artist's most famous works in general".